mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

 help-menu-settings = Click { menu-settings } to save the file.
 ```

-There is a special category of messages, called **private messages**:
+A *Term* is a special category of Message:
-* Private messages have identifiers starting with a dash, e.g. `-brand-short-name`.
+* Terms have identifiers starting with a dash, e.g. `-brand-short-name`.
 * They can’t be called directly in the source code, but only referenced within other messages.
 * Each localization can add or remove attributes, regardless of the reference language (typically `en-US`).

-For example, a private message is used to define the *Firefox* brand name.
+For example, a term is used to define the *Firefox* brand name.
 For more details, see [this document](brand_names.md).

 ```PROPERTIES
 -brand-short-name = Firefox